At a Glance – Bang Bao Beach (Klong Goi)

 - Resorts: Chivapuri, Chaipura, Tropical Beach

-Bungalows: Bang Bao Beach Resort, Klong Goi Cottage, Yu Yu Golden Beach
+Bungalows: Bang Bao Beach Resort, Klong Goi Cottage, Yu Yu Golden Beach, Lakchai, Indie House (Hat Sai Noi), Secret Garden (Hat Sai Noi)

-- Klong Goi Cottage, Bamboo Hut, The Journey, Beach Cafe, Ido Ido (Hat Sai Noi)
+- Klong Goi Cottage, The Journey, The Beach Cafe, Ido Ido (Hat Sai Noi)

 At an Island Pace – Bang Bao Beach (Klong Goi)